 Tip 2: Don’t overwater your plant

-One of the most common mistakes I see new plant parents make is giving their plants too much water.
-A good rule of thumb for most plants is to water when the top 1-2 inches of soil is dry (use your finger to test the soil).
+One of the most common mistakes we see new plant parents make is giving their plants too much water.
+A good rule of thumb for most plants is to water when 50% of soil is dry (use your finger to test the soil).
 Plants do not like to sit in soggy soil, so make sure you are dumping out the excess water from the saucer after watering.

 Watch this short video on how to water your plants correctly: